John Holden Greene

-John Holden Greene (1777-1850) was a noted early nineteenth century architect practicing in Providence, Rhode Island.
+John Holden Greene (September 9, 1777 – September 5, 1850) was a noted early nineteenth century architect practicing in Providence, Rhode Island.
 The bulk of his work dates to the late Federal period, and is mostly in the architectural style of the same name.
 Greene is responsible for the design of over fifty buildings built in the city between 1806 and 1830, almost half of which are still standing.

 Life and career

-John Holden Greene was born September 9, 1777 in Warwick, Rhode Island to Thomas Rice and Mary (Briggs) Greene.
+Greene was born September 9, 1777, in Warwick, Rhode Island, to Thomas Rice and Mary Greene (née Briggs).
 In 1794, at the age of seventeen, Greene went to Providence and apprenticed himself to housewright Caleb Ormsbee.
 Greene completed his apprenticeship and remained in Ormsbee's employ until his death in 1807.
 Greene then began to work at the same trade under his own name.
 By 1824, he was listed in the Providence directory as an architect, rather than as carpenter or housewright.
 He practiced as an architect until his death, but very few buildings can be positively attributed to him after 1830.
 This is believed to be related to his bankruptcy that resulted from the Panic of 1837 and the depression that followed.

 During his career, Greene had many apprentices.
 The most prominent of these was James C. Bucklin, a successful Providence architect who was co-designer of the Providence Arcade.

 Personal life

-Greene married in 1800 to Elizabeth Beverly of Dighton, Massachusetts.
+In 1800, Greene married Elizabeth Beverly.
 They had four children who lived to adulthood.
 Their eldest child, Albert Gorton Greene, would achieve some success in the legal profession.

-Greene died September 5, 1850 in Providence.
+Greene died September 5, 1850, in Providence.
 He was buried in the North Burial Ground, where his wife would join him in 1856.